 5. A curriculum vitae, resume or biography of the artist(s) and/or curator (including all artists if it is a curated exhibition).
 And any other supporting materials you would like to include (web links, reviews, etc.) Please remember to include your email address and phone number.

-6. A 150 word version of your artist statement, 100 word version of your bio (word doc), and one high res image (6” high, 300 dpi, RGB, tif file), with title credit (title, date, materials, size).
+6. A 150 word version of your artist statement (word doc), 100 word version of your bio (word doc), and 4-5 high res images, 2 horizontal and 2 vertical (6” high, 300 dpi, RGB, tif file), with title credit (title, date, materials, size).
 If your exhibition is selected these materials will be used for promotional materials.

 - The RIC Student Gallery will not exhibit work that has already been shown in Toronto outside of a school context.
 If you work was shown as part of a group show at Ryerson University, in Room IMA 310 or at Max Ex it is still eligible for an exhibition at the Student Gallery.

 - You may only exhibit in the RIC Student Gallery once.
 If you were in a group exhibition you may apply for a solo exhibition.

 - The RIC Student Gallery cannot be painted.
 Please do not request a particular colour as part of your exhibition planning.
 Paint colour will remain a neutral white or gray for each programming year to best suit the exhibitions selected for programming.

 - Please DO NOT send any original photographic or other original materials

 - The RIC Student Gallery does not accept submissions by fax or email.